MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/share-traces.md

 <!-- ====================================================================== -->
 ## Set the default trace type

-By default, the **Performance** and **Memory** tools export data as normal traces, but it's possible to choose which type of traces are exported.
+By default, the **Performance** and **Memory** tools export data as normal traces.
+Starting with Microsoft Edge 109, it's possible to set the default trace type to enhanced.

 To change the trace type: